-Dadzie's assertion on the important role formative assessment can play in teaching and learning is that "it facilitates students' involvement and engagement in their learning, thus increasing students' peer and self-assessment abilities".
-The respondent was of the view that "feedback provided by the teacher, improves the classroom culture of formative assessment in teaching and learning activities, thus increasing students' peer and self-assessment abilities".
-However, previous research supported this assertion that "formative assessment plays a major role in informing the teacher whether the objective of the lesson has been achieved and if the students are improving on what is taught".
-An earlier study considered that "formative assessment consisted of activities used by the teacher to determine students' levels of knowledge and understanding, to provide the students with feedback" [18].
+Dadzie's assertion on the important role formative assessment can play in teaching and learning is that "it facilitates learners' involvement and engagement in their learning, thus increasing learners' peer and self-assessment abilities".
+The respondent was of the view that "feedback provided by the teacher, improves the classroom culture of formative assessment in teaching and learning activities, thus increasing learners' peer and selfassessment abilities".
+However, previous study supported this assertion that "formative assessment plays a major role in informing the teacher whether the objective of the lesson has been achieved and if the students are improving on what is taught".
+An earlier study considered that "formative assessment consisted of activities used by the teacher to determine learners' levels of knowledge and understanding, to provide the learners with feedback" [19].
 The feedback and future instructions may be concerned with remediation or the provision of further learning opportunities.
 Formative assessment is anchored on the continuous monitoring and regulation of learner participation in the course of a learning programme, to support the learning process.
-Formative assessment has a central role in the evolving learning process" [19].
+Formative assessment has a central role in the evolving learning process" [20].
 This implies "that formative assessment has both informative and regulatory characteristics as it forms the teacher's pedagogic actions and allows him/her to regulate his/her actions, as well as guiding the learner to become aware of his/her difficulties and possibly to recognize and correct his/her own errors".

 It could be realized from the above discussions and findings that trainees have a fair idea of the role of formative assessment in the teaching and learning process.
 It makes the teacher alert or active in class and enables him/her to determine the learning output of the learners.
 It also enables the assessor to identify the learning difficulties of the learners.
 It once again helps the teacher to assess him/herself in terms of the usage of methods and techniques in teaching.
 A major role of formative assessment is that it contributes to the learner's learning performance and views, and teachers can identify the weaknesses of learners for guidance to be given in the learning process.
 It shows that its usage can enhance the efficacy of instructional strategies.
-The function of formative assessment as a means to improve learning during instruction comes through, as does the idea that not only teachers but also students are active users of formative assessment.
-On the whole, formative assessment is a process that takes place endlessly throughout teaching and learning to provide teachers and students with feedback to close the yawning gap between contemporary learning and preferred goals.
+The function of formative assessment as a means to improve learning during instruction comes through, as does the idea that not only teachers but also learners are active users of formative assessment.
+On the whole, formative assessment is a process that takes place endlessly throughout teaching and learning to provide teachers and learners with feedback to close the yawning gap between contemporary learning and preferred goals.
+The study was in line with "the Feedback Loop Model, as elucidated by Hattie and Timperley, serves as a pivotal guide in formative assessment practices, emphasising the interconnected dynamics of assessment, feedback, and learning.
+The study agree that feedback is seen "as a process of narrowing the gap between current performance and desired goals, the model underscores the crucial role of continuous information exchange in shaping student understanding".
+Moreover, the integration of self-regulation amplifies "the significance of students actively seeking and acting upon feedback, aligning the model with broader educational objectives [17].